Get A Quote

 Is an Agreed-Upon Procedure an Audit?

-Basis Agreed Upon Procedure Audit
+Basis Agreed-Upon Procedure Audit

 Objective Perform specific agreed procedures and report findings Express an opinion on financial statements